gabriellob0/lse-diss/README.md

 ### Sample Construction Table

+My advisor says to match based on application date.
+Also, he highlights that examiner added patents might care some information.

 | API Field | Values | Notes | Source | Literature |
 |---|---|---|---|---|
 | assignee_type | I am using "2", which means a US company. | I still need to filter to ONLY US companies after the query. | <https://patentsview.org/download/data-download-dictionary> | JTH argues this information is not relevant.
 TFK also removes individual assignees.
 MNOT also restricts to non-gov patents. |